chaldea-center/chaldea-docs/docs/import_https/README.md

 ## Introduction

 > FGO JP/NA/KR app has cert-pinning, which will reject custom cert.
-> So we must use modified apk(here BetterFGO JP/NA). iOS is not supported.
+> So we must use modified apk, BFGO has stopped sniffing support because of some people use it to cheat.
 >
 > For CN/TW, Android/iOS are both supported yet.